 Dr. Crone of the University of Saskatchewan College of Medicine, University of Saskatchewan, has no relevant financial relationships to disclose.)

-Dr. Mah of the Cumming School of Medicine, University of Calgary, has no relevant financial relationships to disclose.)
+Dr. Mah of the University of Calgary has no relevant financial relationships to disclose.)

 Dr. Ciafaloni of the University of Rochester received consulting fees from Biogen and Pfeizer and research grants from Sarepta and Santhera.)